Bemzy6618/Assignment2_Requirements/README.md

   - Create a configuration module with an input form for bias thresholds.
   - Modify the bias analysis module to read and apply these settings dynamically.

+- **Outcome**:
+  - Developers can update bias thresholds easily, ensuring the bias analysis remains relevant and aligned with current project requirements.